 Communications

-Before selecting UDP, we considered many alternatives.
-For example, TCP was a strong contender.
+Before selecting UDP as the main workhorse protocol to use with OctoMY™, we considered TCP.
 We ultimately decided to drop TCP because:

 CommsChannel

-CommChannel is the main node-to-node communications API in OctoMY™, and it is a wrapper around the UDP code found in Qt5.
-It exploits the benefits of communications over UDP by modeling them closely in a way that hides their inherent complexities.
-This means, among other things, that the API embraces the UDP payload size of ~512 bytes as the largest continuous array of data that may be shifted at one time.
-CommsChannel may work over other carriers in the future, but this packet-centric view will not change.
+CommChannel is the main node-to-node communications API in OctoMY™.
+It depends on the CommsCarrier as a transport.
+It exploits the benefits of communications over low-latency connectionless carriers such as UDP by modeling them closely in a way that hides their inherent complexities.
+This means, among other things, that the API embraces the relatively short payload size of ~512 bytes that is common for such carriers, as the largest continuous array of data that may be shifted at one time.

 NOTE: We have some conflicting requirements for the protocol: